Stormwater Projects

 Below are several stormwater projects we are currently working on and have completed throughout the years.

 The Estuary Partnership is working alongside the City of Ilwaco and the Port of Ilwaco to enhance the water quality of Baker Bay.
 The project will add stormwater treatment facilities along Howerton Avenue and its adjacent parking lots.
 The project will also enhance pedestrian connections between the Port’s parking areas, businesses on Howerton Avenue, and the Discovery Trail.
 The result will be a visually appealing streetscape that is appealing to locals and welcoming to area visitors.
-Construction on this project is expected to begin in 2024.
+Construction on this project is expected to conclude in 2025.

 Read more.